 This course introduces the technical fundamentals of sculptural practice.
 Using basic introductions to welding, basic woodworking and metal fabrication students will undertake assignments designed to deploy these new skills conceptually in their projects.
 Lectures and reading introduce the technical focus of the class in various historical, social and economic contexts.
 Discussions and gallery visits help engender an understanding of sculpture within a larger societal and historical context.

-Instructor(s): C. Bradley Terms Offered: Winter
+Instructor(s): C. Bradley Terms Offered: Spring Winter

 Prerequisite(s): ARTV 10100, 10200, or 10300.